Tariq Ali: Career

-In 1990, he published the satire Redemption, on the inability of the Trotskyists to handle the downfall of the Eastern bloc.
+In 1990, Ali published the satire Redemption, on the inability of the Trotskyists to handle the downfall of the Eastern bloc.
 The book contains parodies of many well-known figures in the Trotskyist movement.
 In 1999 Ali strongly criticised NATO intervention in Bosnia and Herzegovina in the piece Springtime for NATO, and book Masters of the Universe?
 NATO's Balkan Crusade in which he negated the extent and nature of crimes committed by Serbian forces in Bosnia and Kosovo.
 He defended denialist claims espoused by figures such as Diana Johnstone and Edward S. Herman.

 His book, Clash of Fundamentalisms, aimed to put the events of the September 11 attacks in historical perspective.
 He followed that with Bush in Babylon, which criticised the 2003 invasion of Iraq by American president George W. Bush.
 The book uses poetry and critical essays in portraying the war in Iraq as a failure.
-Ali believes that the new Iraqi government will fail.
+Ali predicted that the new Iraqi government would fail.

 Ali has remained a critic of modern neoliberal economics and was present at the 2005 World Social Forum in Porto Alegre, Brazil, where he was one of 19 to sign the Porto Alegre Manifesto.
 He supports the model of the Bolivarian Revolution in Venezuela.

 He has been described as "the alleged inspiration" for the Rolling Stones' song "Street Fighting Man", recorded in 1968.
 John Lennon's "Power to the People" was inspired by an interview Lennon gave to Ali.

 Ali participated in the 2012 Sight & Sound critics' poll, where he listed his ten favourite films as follows: The Battle of Algiers, Charulata, Crimson Gold, The Discreet Charm of the Bourgeoisie, Entranced Earth, If...., Osaka Elegy, The Puppetmaster, Rashomon, and Tout Va Bien.

 He has written in favour of Scottish independence.

 During the 2016 United Kingdom European Union membership referendum, Ali was sympathetic to a Leave vote on left-wing grounds, whilst simultaneously criticising right-wing support for Brexit based on opposition to immigration.

 In 2020, Ali was a member of the Belmarsh Tribunal organised by Progressive International, investigating and evaluating the war crimes committed by the United States government in the 21st century.

 In November 2020, a British public inquiry into the work of undercover police officers was provided with evidence that Ali had been spied upon by at least 14 undercover police officers over a period of decades.
 The surveillance began in 1965 when he became president of the Oxford Union, and continued until at least 2003, when Ali was on the national committee of the Stop the War Coalition trying to prevent the invasion of Iraq.
-Ali said "It is incredible to think that after 35 years, in 2003, under the Tony Blair Labour government, that Special Branch were still engaging in the same anti-democratic activity as they had been at the outset".
+Ali said: "It is incredible to think that after 35 years, in 2003, under the Tony Blair Labour government, that Special Branch were still engaging in the same anti-democratic activity as they had been at the outset."

+On 16 February 2022, Ali described warnings of Russian military preparations as "... a highly orchestrated media campaign, trumpeting at top volume the ‘massive’ and ‘imminent’ Russian invasion of Ukraine."